 The monetary base is also referred to as high powered money.
 In the money multiplier model, an increase in the monetary base can lead to a bigger proportional increase in overall money supply (broad money).
 This is because if banks see an increase in their deposits, they can lend out a bigger sum of money and keep the same proportion in reserve.

 Monetary Base and Quantitative Easing

-The concept of monetary base has frequently come up with regard to the monetary policy of Quantitative Easing (QE).
+The concept of the monetary base has frequently come up with regard to the monetary policy of Quantitative Easing (QE).
 QE leads to an increase in the monetary base.

 The Central Bank create money to buy bonds (e.g. government bonds) from commercial banks.
 Commercial banks see an increase in their bank reserves.
-Thus there is an increase in the monetary base (M1 in US) (M0 in UK).
+Thus there is an increase in the monetary base (M1 in the US) (M0 in the UK).
 Typically, you might expect this increase in the Monetary base to lead to an increase in the broader money supply (e.g. banks lend out more so firms and consumers have more to spend and invest).

-However, in the period 2008-11, banks have been reluctant to lend (hangover from credit crisis and fears of recession).
+However, in the period 2008-11, banks have been reluctant to lend (hangover from credit crisis and fears of a recession).
 Therefore, the increase in monetary base didn’t cause higher broad money supply.
 It did lead to an increase in bank reserves.

 Therefore, as you might expect the policy of quantitative easing didn’t cause inflation.